jjwithanr/obsidian_bible_study/docs/Old Testament/Ezekiel/Ezekiel32.md

 #### v.6
 >I will drench the land with your flowing blood all the way to the mountains, and the ravines will be filled with your flesh.

-#### v.7
+#### v.7-8
->When I snuff you out, I will cover the heavens and darken their stars; I will cover the sun with a cloud, and the moon will not give its light.
+>When I snuff you out, I will cover the heavens and darken their stars; I will cover the sun with a cloud, and the moon will not give its light. <sup>8</sup>All the shining lights in the heavens I will darken over you; I will bring darkness over your land, declares the Sovereign LORD.

-#### v.8
->All the shining lights in the heavens I will darken over you; I will bring darkness over your land, declares the Sovereign LORD.

 #### v.9
 >I will trouble the hearts of many peoples when I bring about your destruction among the nations, among lands you have not known.